trueos/trueos-docs/trueos-handbook/install.rst

    Encryption

-This screen can be used to configure full-disk encryption which is meant to protect the data on the disks should the system itself be lost or stolen.
+This screen can be used to configure full-disk encryption.
+This is meant to protect the data on the disks should the system itself be lost or stolen.
 This type of encryption prevents the data on the disks from being available during bootup unless the correct passphrase is